-The Mayor’s Star Council (MSC) has teamed up with DART, DISD and local Dallas artists on a unique initiative—The Bus Stop Project—and we want you to join us.
-Together with our partners, the MSC is creating the opportunity for artwork designed by local artists and co-envisioned by Dallas high school students to be showcased at select DART bus stops throughout the City of Dallas.
+The Bus Stop Project and Mayor’s Star Council (MSC) has teamed up with DART, DISD and local Dallas artists on a new initiative—The Bus Stop Project—and we want you to join us.
+Together with our partners, MSC is creating the opportunity for artwork designed by local artists and co-envisioned by Dallas high school students to be showcased at select DART bus stops throughout the City of Dallas.

 Each unique art installation:

-Encourages local DISD students to envision and take ownership for the future of their communities.
-Working with our team of artists, students envision the future of their neighborhoods while connecting that vision to the recognition and honor of their community’s past.
+▪ Encourages local DISD students to envision and take ownership for the future of their communities.
+Students are able to envision the future of their neighborhoods while connecting that vision to the recognition and honor of the community’s past.

-Highlights the history and culture of the neighborhood in Dallas it is located in.
-This project promotes the strong heritage of our communities in Southern Dallas by highlighting the stories and history that aren’t always visible in locations visited by hundreds to thousands daily.
+▪ Highlights the history and culture of the Dallas neighborhood where the art is located.
+This project promotes the strong heritage of our communities by highlighting their history.

-Connects Northern & Southern Dallas.
-By offering a uniquely creative opportunity for investment, the Bus Stop Project facilitates the economic and cultural linkage of south and north through enabling Dallas-based donors and corporations to consider and invest in Southern Dallas.
-Sister stops offer the additional opportunity for students and all interested Dallas residents to “follow the trail” or bus route connecting two Dallas communities.
+▪ Offers a uniquely creative opportunity for investment, and facilitates the economic and cultural linkage of south and north by enabling Dallas-based donors and corporations from across the region to invest in Dallas communities.
+The project brings together students from DISD schools in both the southern and northern sectors to work collaboratively with a local artist.
+Sister stops offer the opportunity for two stops where Dallas residents could “follow the trail” or bus route connecting two Dallas communities.

-Incorporates the brand or logo of the sponsor.
+▪ Incorporates the brand logo of the sponsor.
 The Bus Stop Project offers a unique way to highlight organizations making an impact in our city.

-Given that there are multiple possible locations available for artwork placement as determined on a rolling basis, the artist/artist team will be given the opportunity, to the extent possible, to partner on the location(s) that best fits their proposed interest and enables design with the specific location(s) in mind.
+The artists will be given the opportunity, to the extent possible, to partner on the neighborhoods that best fits their proposed interest and enables design with that community in mind.

-Artwork must be functional (typically design is printed on fiberglass sign and secured to a bus shelter with rivets), and should be appropriate and responsive to the pedestrian-oriented streetscape environment.
+Artwork is typically printed on fiberglass by MSC and secured to a bus shelter with rivets by DART.

 ARTIST SELECTION CRITERIA